-Assembly Bill 117 aims to address issues related to the hunting of sandhill cranes and the damage they cause to agricultural crops, particularly corn.
+Assembly Bill 117 aims to address the management and hunting of sandhill cranes in Wisconsin, while also providing support to agricultural producers affected by crop damage caused by these birds.
 The bill directs the Department of Agriculture, Trade and Consumer Protection (DATCP) to establish a reimbursement program for farmers who purchase seed treatments to deter sandhill cranes from consuming corn seeds.
 Eligible applicants can receive up to 50% reimbursement for their seed treatment costs, capped at $6,250 per planting season.
 The bill also mandates that DATCP prioritize reimbursements based on specific criteria, including previous federal depredation permits and the vulnerability of the land to crane damage.
-Additionally, the bill creates a continuing appropriation to fund this program, with $1,875,000 allocated for the fiscal years 2025-26 and 2026-27.
+Additionally, the bill creates a continuing appropriation of $1,875,000 for the program in the 2025-26 and 2026-27 fiscal years.

 Statutes affected: